JacekBialek/PriceIndices/README.md

 **compare\_indices\_jk**

-This function presents a comparison of selected indices obtained by using the jackknife method.
-In particular, it returns a list with two elements: **results**, which is a data frame with basic characteristics of the calculated indices (including the **jackknife estimates** for selected price indices), and **figure** which presents a box-plot for the considered indices.
-The User may control a way of creating product subgroups (subsamples) via the **by** parameter (in the classical jackknife method **by** should indicate **prodID**).
+his function presents a comparison of selected indices obtained by using the jackknife method.
+In particular, it returns a list with four elements: **iterations**, which is a data frame with basic characteristics of the calculated iteration index values (means, standard deviations, coefficients of variation and results for all sample), **pseudovalues**, which is a data frame with basic characteristics of the calculated index pseudovalues obtained in the jackknife procedure (i.e. the jackknife estimators and their standard deviations and coefficients of variation), **figure\_iterations** which presents a box-plot for the calculated iteration index values, and **figure\_pseudovalues** which presents a box-plot for the calculated index pseudovalues obtained in the jackknife procedure.
 Please follow the example, in which the Jevons, Fisher and GEKS indices are compared by using the jackknife method:

 ``` r
 #creating a list with jackknife results